rabble/trademe-tracker/trademe-tracker-spec.md

 4. Token validated by Cloudflare Worker for API access

 ### User Interface Components

+#### Progressive Enhancement
+- Static HTML fallback for all critical pages
+- Non-JavaScript authentication with cookie-based sessions
+- Detailed error diagnostics and reporting
+- Demo mode with sample data and credentials (demo@example.com / password123)
+- Responsive design in both React app and HTML fallbacks
+- Graceful degradation when JavaScript fails to load

 #### Navigation
 - Main navigation bar with view toggles